AstraZeneca PLC – Annual report – 31 December 2024

 Other uncertain tax treatments

-Included in the net tax liability is $570m (2021: $691m; 2020: $727m) relating to a number of other uncertain tax treatments.
-The decrease of $121m in the net tax liability relating to the other uncertain tax treatments mainly relates to releases of tax liabilities following the expiry of the relevant statute of limitations and exchange rate effects.
-The majority of the liability relates to tax liabilities in respect of uncertain tax treatments which are estimated using the expected value method and depend on AstraZeneca’s assessment of the likelihood of the approach taken by the tax authorities and could change in the future to reflect progress in tax authority reviews, the extent that any tax authority challenge is concluded, or matters lapse including following expiry of the relevant statutes of limitation resulting in a reduction in the tax charge in future periods.
+Included in the net tax liability is $937m (2023: $935m; 2022: $570m) relating to a number of other uncertain tax treatments.
+The increase of $2m in the net tax liability relating to the other uncertain tax treatments mainly relates to an update to tax liabilities following progress of reviews by tax authorities and administrative appeal processes which are offset by movements relating to uncertainty over the timing of tax deductions.
+This uncertainty includes movements between income taxes receivable of $742m, and deferred tax liabilities of $133m offset by related deferred tax assets of $929m and income taxes payable of $269m.
+The liability includes tax liabilities in respect of uncertain tax treatments which are estimated using the most likely amount method and the expected value method and depend on AstraZeneca’s assessment of the likelihood of the approach taken by the tax authorities.
+This could change in the future to reflect progress in tax authority reviews, the extent that any tax authority challenge is concluded, or matters lapse including following expiry of the relevant statutes of limitation resulting in a reduction in the tax charge in future periods.

-For these other tax liabilities in respect of uncertain tax treatments, AstraZeneca estimates the potential for additional liabilities above the amount provided where the possibility of the additional liabilities falling due is more than remote, to be up to $209m (2021: $273m; 2020: $293m) including associated interest.
+For these other tax liabilities in respect of uncertain tax treatments, AstraZeneca estimates the potential for additional liabilities above the amount provided where the possibility of the additional liabilities falling due is more than remote, to be up to $214m (2023: $293m; 2022: $209m) including associated interest.
 It is possible that some of these liabilities may reduce in the future if any tax authority challenge is concluded or matters lapse following expiry of the relevant statutes of limitation, resulting in a reduction in the tax charge in future periods.
+AstraZeneca does not believe there are any significant other uncertain tax treatments where the possibility of the additional liabilities falling due is more than remote (2023: $nil; 2022: $280m).

 Timing of cash flows and interest